dongjuns/yolov9/README.md

         test

-preprocess: image tile
+### Data preprocess: image tile
-0_RGB_FullyLabeled includes high resoultion images, so I make it four tiles when the image shape is over 800x800.
+0_RGB_FullyLabeled includes high resoultion images, so I made it four tiles when the image shape is over 800x800.
 0_RGB_FullyLabeled_tile directory would be created in tree_data.
 reference: tile.ipynb